satryo-pramahardi/tj-system/README.md

 ## Design Consideration
 There are 3 main modules:
-- Backend: work as core service, hosted API server & MQTT
+- **Backend**: work as core service, hosted API server & MQTT
-- Geofence Worker: worker to host queues, will recieve alerts in geofence events
+- **Geofence** Worker: worker to host queues, will recieve alerts in geofence events
-- Publisher: non-dockerized function to simulate vehicle
+- **Publisher**: non-dockerized function to simulate vehicle

+- **Shared**: non-core module, for utils and support functions

 Tables:
-- vehicle_location: to store vehicle locations
+- **vehicle_location**: to store vehicle locations
-- geofence_events: simple DB with JSONDB column, for flexibilty and future dev
+- **geofence_events**: simple DB with JSONDB column to store alert messages and futur analytics need, for flexibilty and future dev